mikecroucher/reproducible_ML/README.md

 **Academic Papers**

-* [The (black) art of runtime evaluation: Are we comparing algorithms or implementations?](https://link.springer.com/article/10.1007/s10115-016-1004-2) - Demonstrating that the difference between the best and worst implementations of ML aglgorithms can be more than **10,000 times**.
+* [The (black) art of runtime evaluation: Are we comparing algorithms or implementations?](https://link.springer.com/article/10.1007/s10115-016-1004-2) - Demonstrating that the difference between the best and worst implementations of ML algorithms can be more than **10,000 times**.
 Even when only considering mature frameworks

 ## Version Control - Learn git